Richard-M-Sullivan/matchTacToe/README_V2_CURRENT.md

 place (it has been a while since I have looked at the code base).

-Being that I am going to start over, I am going to change the structure of my code as to better decouple the AI class from the implamentation of the game.
+Being that I am going to start over, I am going to change the structure of my code as to better decouple the AI class from the implementation of the game.
 This is because I would like to be able to repurpose the AI in this project for use in other board games.